aboutcode-org/aboutcode/docs/source/contributing/contrib_doc.rst

     git add source/index.rst
     git add source/how-to-scan.rst
     git status
+    # Prefer full issue URLs for cross-repo clarity.
+Use shorthand #123 only
+    # if the change will stay in the same repository.
-    git commit -m "New how-to document that explains how to scan" git status
+    git commit -m "New how-to document that explains how to scan https://github.com/aboutcode-org/aboutcode/issues/106" git status
     git push
     git status